A Delicious and Festive Rum Drink With Cranberry Juice

-- The fish course--a single sardine laid across a soda cracker
+- Fish course: A single sardine laid across a soda cracker

-- The soup course--a tiny cup of bouillon broth
+- Soup course: A tiny cup of bouillon broth

-- The salad course--a single leaf of lettuce with a single wedge of tomato
+- Salad course: A single leaf of lettuce with a single wedge of tomato

-- The main course--groundhog stew (actually beef stew)
+- Main course: Groundhog stew (actually beef stew)

-- The dessert course--a single scoop of lemon sherbet
+- Dessert course: A single scoop of lemon sherbet

-- The after-dinner beverage--coffee served in a demi-tasse cup
+- After-dinner beverage: Coffee served in a demitasse cup

-- The grand finale--2 Junior Mints served with much flourish on a fancy paper doily
+- Grand finale: Two Junior Mints served with much flourish on a fancy paper doily

-All of this fuss and bother for a party of 4: Eunice, her two sisters and their mother.
-(I don't actually recall from their story whether or not their brother (my grandfather) was present.)
+All of this fuss and bother for a party of four: Eunice, her two sisters and their mother.
+(I don't actually recall from their story whether or not their brother [my grandfather] was present.)
 At any rate, Mama loved it, and it was the highlight of conversation for years afterwards.

 © 2012 Liz Elias